NgHuyn/Automated-Data-Pipeline-Platform-for-Movie-Analytics/README.md

 ![docker_container](./image/docker_container.png)
 ### Run your data pipeline
-We use [Prefect](https://www.prefect.io/) to build our data pipeline.
-When you check out port `4200`, you'll see prefect UI, let's go to Deployment section, you'll see 2 deployments there correspond to 2 data pipelines
+This project uses [Prefect](https://www.prefect.io/) to build and manage the data pipelines.
+Navigate to the Prefect UI on port 4200 to monitor and manage deployments, you'll see 2 deployments there correspond to 2 data pipelines:
 #### Pipeline 1 (Manually ETL Pipeline)
-- Use this pipeline to fetch historical data.
+- **Purpose**: Fetch historical data for a specified date range.

-- Trigger it manually by entering the desired date range.
+- **How to Run**: Trigger it manually by entering the desired date range in the Prefect UI.

+**Example UI for Pipeline 1**:
 <div style="display: flex; justify-content: space-between;">

 ![pipeline1-a](./image/pipeline1-a.png)